LibrePCB/librepcb-website/content/compare/index.md

 So, if you are looking for an intuitive EDA tool to quickly design a simple PCB, you should give LibrePCB a try.
-But if you want to design complex PCBs, LibrePCB is probably not the tool you are looking for.
+But if you want to design complex PCBs, LibrePCB is probably not (yet) the tool you are looking for.